"Change is the law of life. And those who look only to the past are certain to miss the future."

 Transformation

-Transformation is the Alchemist's essential gift: the capacity to let life change you all the way through, and to cooperate with that change in yourself and others, again and again.
-The path of true transformation is not a single event.
-It is ongoing—a continual willingness to meet life as it is, to be reshaped over and over by what arrives.
+Transformation is the Alchemist's essential gift.
+It is the capacity to let life change us all the way through and to cooperate with that change in ourselves and others, again and again.
+The path of true transformation is not a single event but ongoing.
+It is a continual willingness to meet life as it is.
+We are reshaped over and over by what arrives with fresh eyes and genuine receptivity.

 Transformation and the Alchemist

-At its heart, transformation means that nothing in us is finally fixed or unchangeable.
-Transformation is the process by which built-in patterns are melted, softened, and reshaped into a more alive, flexible inner life that can meet what's arising.
+At its heart, transformation means nothing in us is finally fixed.
+It is the process by which built-in patterns are melted, softened, and reshaped into a more alive, flexible inner life.
+This inner life can meet what's arising with genuine responsiveness rather than automatic reaction.

-The mature Alchemist understands that this reshaping is not mental or conceptual.
-Old impressions are digested rather than denied or simply suppressed.
+The Mature Alchemist understands this reshaping is not mental or conceptual.
+Old impressions are digested rather than denied or suppressed.
 We do not erase our history.
-We metabolize it and let it become wisdom.
+We metabolize it completely and let it become something useful--for ourselves and for the people around us.

 The Shadows of Transformation